Olga of Kiev: Modern reception

 Image of Saint Olga on a seal of Lyachchyzy village in Belarus.
 The sword is commonly included in Olga's modern iconography linking her to the female bogatyr image.

 Scholarship has traditionally focused on Olga's role in the spread of Christianity to Eastern Europe and Russia as well as her role in advising her son against persecution of Christians in the Kievan Rus'.

 Modern publications, on the other hand, reflect a broader interest in Olga beyond her role in expanding Christendom.
 Detailing her story, a 2018 article claimed she showed her countrymen how "a woman could rule with strength and decision."
 The Russian Primary Chronicle's claim that Olga was of Viking descent also received attention for its possible contribution to her "warrior spirit".

 Russian historian Boris Akunin argues though she certainly reconquered the Drevlians, only her killing of their first envoy is plausible, since Iskorosten was just two days' ride from Kiev, making it difficult to conceal the first public murder.

 Arts and literature

 In 1981 a new ballet based on Olga's life was composed to commemorate the 1500th anniversary of the city of Kiev.

 Toponyms

-In most cities of Ukraine there is Knyagini Olga Street.
-There is Olhynska Street in the city of Kiev.
+In most cities of Ukraine, there is a Knyahini Olha Street.
+There is an Olhynska Street in the city of Kyiv.

 Cleveland has Saint Olga Ave.
 There is also St. Olga Street in the city of Hamilton (Canada).